ulfschneider/ulfschneider.github.io/_posts/blog/2016-04-07-pocket-git-guide.md

 </div>
 </div>

 Git is free.
 When you try to use Git for the first time on a Mac (my preferred environment), you will be asked to install the command line tools, which will subsequently bring Git on your Mac.
 For other platforms you may use [git-scm](https://git-scm.com/downloads) to download and install a suitable version of Git.

+> No matter what platform you are using, all of the examples in this document are expected to run from inside a command line shell with access to Git.

 Tell Git who you are
 ---